jaredarkin/d3bq/readme.md

 ### Beyond d3bq

 With only a week to develop the project, there's more work left to do!
 I'd like to expand d3bq to include user authentication, profiles, and functionality to support user creation and deletion of BBQ locations.
 This would allow users to participate in the interactivity further, seeing how their changes to the location set of points alters the Voronoi diagram itself.
+To make this a more useful tool for trip-planning, I'd then like to use Mapbox's directional methods to add routes and directions to the map.

 In addition, I happen to have a personal connection to BBQ and interactive visulizations...
 That said, I'd like to boilerplate the d3bq code to share as a learning tool.
 Whether it visualizes hospitals, schools, fire stations, or another public or commercial service, the Voronoi map has amazing potential for depicting the relative sparsity or density of locations in a region.
 I'd like to package this as an open source template for anyone looking to build a d3 Voronoi map.